 This includes web analytic applications, payment processing, marketing services, public relations, distribution of surveys and fraud prevention.

 We may also authorise third-party service providers to collect information on our behalf, including, for example, using MailChimp to collect email addresses.
 Third-party service providers have access to and may collect information only as needed to perform their functions and are not permitted to share or use the information for any other purpose.

-Business partners with whom we may offer products or services in conjunction.
+Business partners or official sponsors with whom we may offer marketing campaigns, products or services in conjunction.

-When a third party is involved in a product or service, their name will appear either with ours or separately.
-If you choose to access these optional services, we may share information about you, including your personal data, with those partners.
+When a third party business partner or sponsor is involved in one of our marketing campaigns, products or services, their name will appear either with ours or separately.
+There will be an option to provide consent for your personal data to be shared with such third parties.
+Should you choose to accept this consent, we may share information with those partners, including your name and email address.
 We do not control the privacy practices of these third-party business partners.

 We may also share aggregate or anonymous information with third parties, including advertisers and investors to develop content and services you will find of interest.

 We may share audience segments with third parties (including information brokers) that use that information for tailored advertising.

 Payment information is never taken directly by us or transferred to us either through our website.
 We don’t directly have access to it.
 At the point of payment, you are transferred to a secure page on the website of a secure payment processing system such as PayPal or asked to make a payment via BACs.
 That page is not controlled by us.